BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     **This means if you purchase BeyondATC, you are getting a program still under development.
 This program will include bugs and strange behavior.
 Please make sure you understand this before making your purchase decision.**

 ??? info "How much does BeyondATC cost?"
     The basic pack is priced at $29.99.
 This pack includes all core features, with no additional purchases required unless you choose to buy Premium Characters for enhanced voice options.
-Additionally, a Supporter Pack is available for $59.99, granting access to the experimental branch where new features are introduced first for testing.
+Additionally, a Supporter Pack is available for $59.99 if you want to support our development, granting access to the experimental branch where new features are introduced first for testing as a thank you.

     For detailed information on pricing and available options, please visit our [pricing page](../onboarding/pricing.md).

 ??? info "Is BeyondATC a one-time purchase?"
     Yes!
 BeyondATC comes with a large amount of Premium Characters included in the base purchase (about an hour of speaking time), and that is yours to use from the moment you purchase the product.
 However, you are not required to use this voice model at all.
 The product works entirely from start to finish with the Basic Voice Model, and requires no additional purchases of any kind.
 Additionally, it will include all future updates and upcoming features!

+??? info "What is the Supporter's Pack?"
+    The Supporter's Pack is a pack that you can buy to support the development of BeyondATC.
+We give access to the experimental branch as a 'thank you' to our users so you get something fun in return for your donation.
+What the experimental branch is NOT is a paywall for features.
+All features that start in experimental will end up in the public branch.
+So we want to encourage all users to think of the Supporter's Pack in this way - please do not purchase the Supporter's Pack to get a single feature.
+Do so only if you want to support our development.

+??? info "Is BeyondATC powered by AI?"
+    We use the latest in AI technologies to process your voice, decide what the ATC should do, and generate highly realistic responses with AI voices.
+However, to keep the program affordable we do not use a LLM (Large Language Model) such as Gemini or ChatGPT.

 ??? info "Does BeyondATC require an active internet connection?"
     Yes, our voices use cloud-based technology and require an active connection to work.